Skip to main content

 Install the liblab CLI

-The liblab CLI can be installed using NPM:
+The liblab CLI can be installed using npm or Homebrew:

 npm install -g liblab